 \$200.0 million, plus \$4.6 million in working capital and other customary purchase price adjustments. \$60.0 million of the aggregate consideration was financed by the issuance at closing of 1,536,098 of our common units to DCP Midstream, LLC.
 We entered into a 2-year Term Loan Agreement to fund the remaining \$140.0 million.
 The \$174.8 million excess purchase price over the carrying value of the acquired investments was recorded as a decrease in common unitholders' equity.
 The minority ownership interests include a 12.5% interest in the Enterprise fractionator, which is operated by Enterprise Products Partners L.P., and a 20% interest in the Mont Belvieu 1 fractionator, which is operated by ONEOK Partners.
-We have accounted for the results of the minority ownership interests in the Mont Belvieu fractionators are accounted for as unconsolidated affiliates using the equity method and are included in our NGL Logistics segment.
+We have accounted for the results of the minority ownership interests in the Mont Belvieu fractionators prospectively from the date of acquisition.
+The Mont Belvieu fractionators are accounted for as unconsolidated affiliates using the equity method and are included in our NGL Logistics segment.